JorisCaze/dotfiles/README.md

 $ ./deploy.sh
 ```

+Configuration files are created using symbolic link to ease the source control and later modifications.
+A backup of previous dotfiles is stored into the folder *dotfiles_backup*.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 **Disclaimer:** All the contents given in this repository is provided "as-is" without any guarantee on the impact on your system/code.
-Be aware that using anything in these notes is only based on your responsability.
+Be aware that using anything from this repository is only based on your responsability.